25 Unbeatable Things to Do in Saint Martin and St. Maarten

 To hang out in some comfort, you can rent a lounger for $10 USD.
 You probably won’t want to spend the day on the beach, though, as it’s noisy and crowded.

-Another great way to get in your plane spotting is to plop yourself down at one of the rainbow-colored picnic tables at the Sunset Beach Bar.
+Another great way to get your plane spotting in is to plop yourself down at one of the rainbow-colored picnic tables at the Sunset Beach Bar.

 Order a burger, get a drink.
 It offers a prime perch to view the planes coming in to land.